-The credit profile of Heathrow Finance plc (HF, Corporate Family Rating Ba1 negative) benefits from (1) its ownership of London Heathrow (LHR), which is one of the world's most important hub airports and the largest European airport; (2) its long established framework of economic regulation; (3) the historically resilient traffic profile of Heathrow; (4) the features of the Heathrow SP (HSP) secured debt financing structure which puts certain constraints around management activity, together with the protective features of the HF Debt which effectively limit HF's activities to its investment in HSP; and (5) the group's good liquidity profile.
+The credit profile of Heathrow Finance plc (HF, Corporate Family Rating Ba1 negative) benefits from (1) its ownership of London Heathrow (LHR), which is one of the world's most important hub airports and the largest European airport; (2) its long established framework of economic regulation; (3) the historically resilient traffic profile of LHR; (4) the features of the Heathrow SP (HSP) secured debt financing structure which puts certain constraints around management activity, together with the protective features of the HF Debt which effectively limit HF's activities to its investment in HSP; and (5) the group's good liquidity profile.

-HF's credit quality is, however, constrained by its leveraged profile and the exposure to downside risks linked to the coronavirus outbreak, which will lead to a period of severe cuts in passenger traffic, given the current restrictions on travel, while recovery prospects remain uncertain at this stage.
-Given the reduction in earnings expected as a consequence of the traffic reduction, headroom under the financial covenants levels included in the debt documentation will reduce.
+HF's credit quality is, however, constrained by its leveraged profile and the exposure to downside risks linked to the coronavirus outbreak, which has resulted in severe cuts in passenger traffic, while recovery prospects remain uncertain.
+Given the reduction in earnings expected as a consequence of the traffic reduction, HF will breach default financial covenants under its debt documentation.
+However, HF has recently finalised a consent solicitation process and obtained covenant waivers.